swcarpentry/shell-novice/episodes/01-intro.md

 As a bonus,
 once she has put a processing pipeline together, she will be able to use it again whenever she collects more data.

+In order to achieve her task, Nelle needs to know how to:
+- navigate to a file/directory
+- create a file/directory
+- check the length of a file
+- chain processes together
+- retrieve a set of files
+- iterate over files
+- run a shell script containing her pipeline